Wombat State Forest: Geography

 The Wombat State Forest straddles the Great Dividing Range.
 The forest extends along both sides of the Dividing Range, from Creswick to Mount Macedon.
 There are about 400 volcanoes in a stretch of the Great Dividing Range that extends from Kilmore in the north east to Mount Gambier in South Australia to the west.
 Mount Babbington, Mount Wilson and Blue Mount are extinct volcanoes within the Wombat State Forest.

 The prevalent geological make up is of Ordovician or Cenozoic sediments.
 The rock types are of volcanic origin, dated to the Palaeozoic era.
 Quaternary basalts, all of volcanic origin, constituted the forested land to the west of the Wombat State Forest.
 These lands were converted to agricultural zone due to the suitability to grow crops under abundant rainfall conditions.
 However, Ordovician or sedimentary soils, due to its poor soil conditions for farming, have remained undisturbed.
-The geological evolution belongs to the Quaternary period of the Cainozoic Era which has emerged from an "ash dominated rainforest to dry sclerophyll forest".
+The geological evolution belongs to the Quaternary period of the Cenozoic Era which has emerged from an "ash dominated rainforest to dry sclerophyll forest".
 The preceding geological evolutions in the order of their ascending order of dating are: the Palaeozoic Era, the Precambrian Era, and the Mesozoic Era.

 The Wombat State Forest contains the headwaters of the Lerderderg, Moorabool, Coliban, Campaspe and Loddon rivers.
 A notable feature in the forest is the extent of mineral springs which is said to account for 80% of Australia's mineral springs.
 The mineral waters are rich in calcium, silica, magnesium, iron and sulphur.
 The volcanic activity of the region has supplemented the creation of mineral water- carbon dioxide mix that is seen in the form of bubbles emerging from the springs.